nCuky/Spotistics/readme.md

 # "Spotistics": Spotify Listening History Analysis & Statistics

 [Spotify](spotify.com) is a very popular music streaming service, with over 400M monthly active users and 80M tracks.
-I have been listening to music in Spotify since 2017.
+I (Nadav) have been listening to music in Spotify since 2017.
 Throughout the years, I listened to more than 60,000 songs.
 I was curious to learn about my musical journey "from above", and try to define my musical identity, based on my listening history.